-We are working together with local organisations to promote ways to help you make your money go further and reduce financial hardship for people in South Lakeland.
+We are also working together with local organisations to promote ways to help you make your money go further and reduce financial hardship for people in South Lakeland.

 South Lakes Citizens Advice provide debt management plans and advice on how to avoid losing your home and how to get your finances back into shape.

 Eden & South Lakeland Credit Union is an alternative to mainstream banks and payday loans.
 It is a locally run financial co-operative aimed at helping its members manage money well, by providing fair loans and a simple way of saving.
 It is a not-for-profit organisation.

 Healthy Start offers free vouchers every week to spend on milk, fresh, frozen or tinned fruit and vegetables, fresh dried and tinned pulses, and infant formula milk.
 You can also get free vitamins.
 You qualify if you’re pregnant or have children under the age of four.

 Citizens Advice can help with referrals for your closest food bank in South Lakeland.